Sharma-Pranav/forecast-kernel/docs/Next_Steps.md

 - **Phase 9b – FinOps Telemetry**: track cloud costs for each job.
 - **Phase 10 – Enterprise Audit Layer**: integrate LakeFS and Evidently dashboards for lineage.

+## Additional Potential Extensions

+- Integration of PyOD for anomaly overlays on both inputs and residuals.
+- Grid search utilities with joblib and StatsForecast.
+- FastAPI application and Docker files for local serving.
+- Cloud training scripts and cost-report tooling.